Distributed Agreement in the Arrovian Framework: Introduction

 \item We present a unified analysis that captures synchronous and asynchronous systems simultaneously, meant intentionally to shed light on the fundamental structural properties of the problem---such as cyclic preference patterns---that cause the impossibility. \end{enumerate}

 The rest of this paper is organized as follows.
-Section \ref{Sec:Background} provides the necessary background on relations (Subsection \ref{Subsec:relations}) and introduces \emph{distributed aggregation maps} inspired from the above observation on synchronous fault-free distributed algorithms in relation to centralized voting systems (Subsection \ref{Subsec:dist-agg-maps}).
+Section \ref{Sec:Background} provides the necessary background on relations (Subsection \ref{Subsec:relations}) and introduces \emph{distributed aggregation maps} in the context of synchronous fault-free distributed algorithms (Subsection \ref{Subsec:dist-agg-maps}).
 In Section \ref{Sec:Init-Observations}, we prove some initial observations which are simple generalizations of Arrow's theorem in the context of distributed aggregation maps.
 Section \ref{Sec:Dist-Agree-Pref-Agg} formally introduces the intersection of the Arrovian framework and set and approximate agreement tasks discussed above, and proves our remark that a non-dictatorship property is nonrestrictive.
 The main results of this paper are in Section \ref{Sec:Main-Results}, and specifically, can be found in Theorem \ref{Thm:main-impossibility} and its corollaries.